Karel-Brecht/AvianEye/README.md

 - Compression for output video file
 - Youtube download should probably not be full-res, already download downscaled, appropriate version
 - Improve object tracking to not create multiple tracks for the same object.
+    - Currently bridging gaps can generate a lot of duplicates because bridging gaps is now done purely in track order
     - Some possible approaches are listed as TODOs in the tracking file but especially this one: _allow multiple merges with the same new_track_id (tracks_to_merge.values()) but in a second pass allow only the ones with the shortest gap_size_
 - Parametrize the remaining hard-coded parameters, marked with TODOs
 - Group all processing parameters togetter in a clear config file